R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

 - **Whisperer — Voice-Only Agent**
   No avatar appears.
 An unseen “translator” whispers riddles and clues.
 You reply aloud; the environment changes according to recognized intents.
 The agent exists purely as a disembodied voice that mediates the interaction.

 Each participant experiences all four scenes.
-In the C1 (Identity-Continuous Condition), the same agent appears in different guises (human, animal, object, voice) with consistent cues.
-In the C2 (Identity-Discontinuous Condition), the agent key features changes each scene indicating a different persona.
+In the C1 (identity-continuous condition), the same agent appears in different guises (human, animal, object, voice) with consistent cues.
+In the C2 (identity-discontinuous condition), the agent key features changes each scene indicating a different persona.
 The order of scenes is fixed (1→4) for all participants to maintain flow.